Happenin'

 Sketching

-I began to think of the mobile and watch interfaces as an interconnected system.
+It was important to think of the mobile and watch interfaces as an interconnected system.
 Which interface is best suited for which features?
 How can Happenin' play to the strengths of these different interfaces?

 Early sketches